-And more importantly, if you have a great idea for a killer app, and wish to let it be used for free, how could you make money with it in 2021?
+And more importantly, if you have a great idea for a killer app, and wish to let it be used for free, how could you make money with it in 2023?

 In many cases, some apps employ more than one approach to make money.
 The income from the apps could not only be your passive income but can become your biggest blockbuster.

 According to Statista, report the total number of apps – free and paid – downloaded is increasing every year.
 In 2016 it was at 140.68 billion downloads, and that has gone up to 218 billion in 2020.
 A stunning growth of close to 55% in just four years!

 So, all these statistics point to one thing – free apps are big money-churners for their developers and owners and if you thought otherwise, then you must change your stance.

 We believe you are reading this article because, you already have a great idea for developing a mobile app – a game, an OTT service, a utility, a social media rage, or any other thing.

-Do not worry, you have come to the right place and we will show you the different monetization models and how to use the most suitable one (or combination) of them to make money from free apps in 2021.
+Do not worry, you have come to the right place and we will show you the different monetization models and how to use the most suitable one (or combination) of them to make money from free apps in 2023.

 The following table summarized from Business of Apps, shows the growth that Apps are witnessing in their revenues over the years: